I have

 self-esteem, and all the while trying to keep a partner, is like

-trying to fill a bucket with holes in it.
+trying to carry water with a bucket that has holes in it.

 So I would recommend